 Got a ‘Winning’ Strategic Portfolio?
 Use the 6 Characteristics to Find Out

 How leaders are applying the ‘More, Better, Faster & Best’ Test to boost performance and reduce the frustration associated with excessive internal collaboration.

 Collaboration isn’t free – it comes at a cost – often a high cost.
 That includes the time and energy invested in communicating and coordinating with others.
-As evidence of this fact many executives:
+As evidence of this fact many leaders:

 The solo-run has gone out of fashion, with the emphasis on teamwork and collaboration.
 But could the pendulum have swung too far?
 More importantly, how to find the right balance between individual and collaborative working.

 What’s Your Return on CollaborationTM?

 The rising cost of collaboration is clear, but what about the payback?
 Is the time and energy expended daily on workplace collaboration generating a sufficient return for all those involved?
 If people are going to invest in teamwork, they need to know the Return on Collaboration™!